siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-deployment/step3.md

 As the App is stateful, to persist the periodic states, a persistent volume claim is configured under the `persistentVolume` section, and the relevant persistent configuration of the Siddhi runner is provided under the `runner` section.

 Further, since the App is being deployed in a distributed mode, `NATS` is configured under the `messagingSystem` section.
-Here the Siddhi operator will automatically create the necessary NATS and  NATS Streaming clusters to wire the partial Siddhi Apps.
+Here the Siddhi Operator will automatically create the necessary NATS and  NATS Streaming clusters to wire the partial Siddhi Apps.

 Deploy the Siddhi SiddhiProcess using the below command.